dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Did a lot of work on general Python stuff, i.e. Pycharm, GitHub, etc.

 **Thoughts:** Felt like I was making major progress today and it felt good!

+### Day 68: 13 Dec 2019

+**Today's Progress**: Watched a couple of Python videos and read a couple of articles.

+**Thoughts:** I got really involved with a couple of news stories that just did not quit!
+Hope I'm back now.